 Make the potato filling

-• Peel the skin and them mash the potatoes.
-Set aside.
-Heat 2 tablespoons of oil in a pan on medium heat.
-Once the oil is hot, add the cumin seeds, fennel seeds and crushed coriander seeds.
+• Now, heat 2 tablespoons oil in a pan on medium heat.
+Once the oil is hot, add 1 teaspoon cumin seeds, 1 teaspoon fennel seeds and 2 teaspoons coriander seeds (crushed using mortar pestle).

-Let the seeds sizzle for few seconds and then add the chopped ginger, green chili and hing.
+Let the seeds sizzle for few seconds and then add 1 teaspoon chopped ginger, 1 green chili (chopped) and ¼ teaspoon hing.
 Cook for 1 minute.

 Shape & fry the Samosa

-• Once the dough has rested, give it a quick knead.
-Then divide the dough into 7 equal parts of around 58-60 grams each.
+• Once the dough has rested, give it a quick knead and then divide the dough into 7 equal parts of around 58-60 grams each.

-• Take one part and apply water on the straight edge/side.
+• Take one part of the cut circle and apply water on the straight edge/side.
 I usually mix some flour with water so that it forms a nice glue.

 Now bring the two ends of the straight edge together and pinch them to form a cone.
-See step-by-step pictures above for a better idea.
+Refer to step by step pictures in the post for a graphic representation which might be helpful.
 Pinch the pointed ends to make it a perfect cone shape.

-• Now heat oil in a kadai on low heat.
-To check if oil is ready, drop a small piece of dough into the oil.
-It should take few seconds to come up to the surface.
+• Now heat oil in a kadai on low heat (around 285-300 F).
+To check if oil is ready, drop a small piece of dough into the oil, it should take a few seconds to come up to the surface.
 That means the oil is ready.
+Or use a kitchen thermometer if you have one.

-Don't overcrowd the kadai/wok, fry 4-5 samosas at a time.
-And each batch will take around 20 minutes since we fry on low heat so be patient.
+Don’t overcrowd the kadai/wok, fry 4-5 samosas at a time.
+And each batch will take around 15 to 20 minutes since we fry on low heat so be patient.

 Notes